fleetdm/fleet/docs/Using-Fleet/Learn-how-to-use-Fleet.md

 > Fleet's query response time is inherently variable because of osquery's heartbeat response time.
 This helps prevent performance issues on hosts.

-When the query has finished, see several columns in the "Results" table:
+When the query has finished, you should see several columns in the "Results" table:

 - The "name" column answers: "What operating system is installed on my device?"